turingschool/lesson_plans/ruby_02-web_applications_with_ruby/models_databases_relationships.markdown

 1) Imagine that you have Students and Addresses.
 A student can have many addresses, and an address belongs to one student.
 Create migrations (`rails g migration ...`) for both students and addresses.

-2) Create a migration to add a boolean column `is_admin` to the students table.
+2) Create a migration to add a boolean column `is_alumnus` to the students table.
 Give this a default value of false.
 Migrate this and watch how `schema.rb` changed.

 3) Rollback one previous migration.